 When it's freezing outside, you need a warm men's down jacket and a down vest from Lands' End for layering.
 Packed with the best feathers we can find, they trap heat without adding bulk.
-Your jacket and vest will also last for years with proper care, so take a moment and learn how to wash and dry them.
+Even though Lands’ End down coats and jackets are already built to withstand anything you throw its way, you can extend its lifespan by giving it the proper care.
+Here are our top tips for washing, drying, and taking care of your down coats so that they will last for years of adventure to come.

-Alternately, you can gently squeeze excess water from your coat and lay it flat to air dry.
+Alternately, you can gently squeeze excess water from your coat and lay it flat on a bath towel or a drying rack to air out.
 However, this can take 24 to 48 hours, depending on the air temperature and size of the coat.
 You'll also need to repeatedly fluff it up to prevent clumping.

 There are also some handy don'ts to remember when cleaning your warmest down jacket.
 Never expose it to dry cleaning chemicals or fabric softener, and never try to iron your coat.
 Ironing will burn or melt the material, which is a lot more difficult to fix than a stain or spot!
 Laying your coat out to dry is the best way to make sure that it dries without any wrinkles or lines.
 Hanging up your coat when you store it is also an excellent way to keep it looking its best.
 It’s very tempting to leave your men's packable jacket in its packed state or to shove it in your backpack for the next time you need it, but staying crumpled up when you aren’t wearing it will make it look wrinkled when you do.